fbpx

 How to plant climbing roses

 Bareroot planting is the best option to get strong climbing roses, allowing them to establish a robust root system.
-You should do this during late winter or early spring, which allows the roses to establish before the weather gets too hot.
+The ideal time for planting bare rooted roses in Australia is June and July; this allows the roses to establish before the weather gets too hot.

 Climbing roses do best with direct sunlight, so choose a location with plenty of sun exposure or, at the very least, light shade.
 Ensure the structure your roses will be climbing is secure and that the roses have support, such as a trellis.
 From there, simply plant your roses and make sure that the branches are loosely tied as they grow.